 If your dog scratches and bites at his skin creating bare patches, or of the skin is flaking, red or irritated, your dog has a skin condition.
 This might be due to:

-Here are four ways to improve skin condition and build your dog’s natural skin barrier.
+Here are five ways to improve skin condition and build your dog’s natural skin barrier.

 Fish oil, flax oil, hemp oil, evening primrose oil and borage oil contain large amounts of Essential Fatty Acids (EFAs) and other nutrients for healthy skin and coat.
 EFAs will calm your dog’s itchiness, resolve flakiness and nourish his coat.